 This can feel like a slap in the face when a woman is in a dark place following her loss.
 Being told to cheer up may cause them to supress the way they feel, stopping them from processing their emotions around their loved ones.
 This can be a very lonely place to be, increasing or prolonging the person’s suffering.

 I’m so sorry that this happened to you

 Showing compassion that comes from place of empathy is likely to be what a loved one needs to hear.
-It allows them to ‘feel as they are felling’ and will enable them to process the loss by talking about how they feel.
+It allows them to ‘feel as they are felling’ providing a safe space to process the loss by talking about how they feel.

 I’m here for you, just let me know what you need

-Often times, your loved one doesn’t need to hear any words, they just need to know that they have a supportive shoulder to cry on.
+Often times, your loved one neither wants advice nor a solution, they just need to know that they have a supportive shoulder to cry on.
 Someone who will listen without judgement.
-Someone who will sit quietly with them or go out and have some ice cream or whatever they need to do.
+Someone who will sit quietly with them or go out and have some ice cream or whatever they need to do in that moment.

 Validate the way they are feeling